GeoscienceAustralia/PyRate/docs/usage.rst

 header file.

 Upon completion, geotiff formatted copies of the input files will be placed in the directory the input files are located in.
-Note that ``converttogeotiff`` will not perform the conversion if geotiffs for the provided input files already exist.
+Note that ``conv2tif`` will not perform the conversion if geotiffs for the provided input files already exist.